CrystalFerrai/IcarusResourceRespawn/readme.md

 Releases can be found [here](https://github.com/CrystalFerrai/IcarusResourceRespawn/releases).
 There is no installer, just unzip the contents to a location on your hard drive.

+You will need to have the .NET Runtime 8.0 x64 installed.
+You can find the latest .NET 8 downloads [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+Look for ".NET Runtime" or ".NET Desktop Runtime" (which includes .NET Runtime).
+Download and install the x64 version for your OS.

-You will need to have the .NET Runtime 6.0 x64 installed.
+**Prior to release version 2.2**, You will need to have the .NET Runtime 6.0 x64 installed.
 You can find the latest .NET 6 downloads [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 Look for ".NET Runtime" or ".NET Desktop Runtime" (which includes .NET Runtime).
 Download and install the x64 version for your OS.

 ## How to Use